Gochujang Chicken Recipe (30-Minute Korean Weeknight Meal)

-Gochujang is a Korean fermented chili paste that brings together heat, sweetness, and deep savory flavor in one container.
-It is traditionally made from red chili peppers, sticky rice, fermented soybeans, and salt, then aged to develop its rich, complex taste.
-The texture is thick and smooth, almost like a concentrated sauce, which makes it easy to mix into dishes.
-It is slightly spicy but not too overwhelming, slightly sweet, and packed with that an umami kick that makes food instantly more satisfying and crave worthy.
+Gochujang is a Korean fermented chili paste known for combining heat, sweetness, and rich savory flavor in a single ingredient.
+It is traditionally made from red chili peppers, sticky rice, fermented soybeans, and salt, which are slowly aged to develop its deep and complex taste.

 Gochujang is one of those pantry staples that can upgrade simple meals with very little effort.
 You can mix it into stir fries, noodles, or fried rice for a quick flavor boost, or use it as a base for marinades on chicken, beef, pork, or tofu.
 It works really well in soups and stews to add warmth and depth, and it can even be mixed with honey, soy sauce, or vinegar to create a bold glaze for roasting vegetables.
 Once you start using it, it becomes an easy go to ingredient for turning everyday cooking into something more exciting!